Thomas Merton

-Merton wrote more than 50 books in a period of 27 years, mostly on spirituality, social justice and a quiet pacifism, as well as scores of essays and reviews.
-Among Merton's most enduring works is his bestselling autobiography The Seven Storey Mountain (1948).
-His account of his spiritual journey inspired scores of World War II veterans, students, and teenagers to explore offerings of monasteries across the US.
-It is on National Reviews list of the 100 best nonfiction books of the century.
+Merton wrote more than 50 books in a period of 27 years, mostly on spirituality, social justice, and pacifism, as well as scores of essays and reviews.
+Among Merton's most widely-read works is his bestselling autobiography The Seven Storey Mountain (1948).

-Merton became a keen proponent of interfaith understanding, exploring Eastern religions through his study of mystic practice.
-He is particularly known for having pioneered dialogue with prominent Asian spiritual figures, including the Dalai Lama; Japanese writer D. T. Suzuki; Thai Buddhist monk Buddhadasa, and Vietnamese monk Thich Nhat Hanh.
-He traveled extensively in the course of meeting with them and attending international conferences on religion.
-In addition, he wrote books on Zen Buddhism, Confucianism, and Taoism, and how Christianity related to them.
-This was highly unusual at the time in the United States, particularly within the religious orders.
+Merton became a keen proponent of interfaith understanding, exploring Eastern religions through study and practice.
+He pioneered dialogue with prominent Asian spiritual figures including the Dalai Lama, Japanese writer D. T. Suzuki, Thai Buddhist monk Buddhadasa, and Vietnamese monk Thich Nhat Hanh.

-Biography

 Early life

 Thomas Merton was born in Prades, Pyrénées-Orientales, France, on January 31, 1915, to parents of Welsh origin: Owen Merton, a New Zealand painter active in Europe and the United States, and Ruth Jenkins Merton, an American Quaker and artist.
 They had met at a painting school in Paris.
 He was baptized in the Church of England, in accordance with his father's wishes.
 Merton's father was often absent during his son's childhood.

-During the First World War, in August 1915, the Merton family left France for the United States.
+During World War I, in August 1915, the Merton family left France for the United States.
 They lived first with Ruth's parents in Queens, New York, and then settled near them in Douglaston.
-In 1917, the family moved into an old house in Flushing, Queens, where Merton's brother John Paul was born on November 2, 1918.
+In 1917, the family moved into an old house in Flushing, Queens, where Merton's brother, John Paul, was born on November 2, 1918.
 The family was considering returning to France when Ruth was diagnosed with stomach cancer.
 She died from it on October 21, 1921, in Bellevue Hospital.
 Merton was six years old and his brother not yet three.

 In 1926, when Merton was eleven, his father enrolled him in a boys' boarding school in Montauban, the Lycée Ingres.
 In the summer of 1928, he withdrew Merton from Lycée Ingres, saying the family was moving to England.